PinnacleAI/From-Scratch/README.md

 <p>
-    A special thanks to <a href="https://www.linkedin.com/in/sgodaibo/" target="_blank">Mr Stephen Odaibo</a> founder of RETINA-AI for his daring us to achieve, to push ourself beyond our limit and <a href="https://www.linkedin.com/in/kris-sankaran-01956b17/" target="_blank">Prof. Kris Sankaran</a>
+    A special thanks to <a href="https://www.linkedin.com/in/sgodaibo/" target="_blank">Mr Stephen Odaibo</a> founder of RETINA-AI for his daring us to achieve, to push ourselves beyond our limit and <a href="https://www.linkedin.com/in/kris-sankaran-01956b17/" target="_blank">Prof. Kris Sankaran</a>
-    Professor of Statistics at University of Wisconsin-Madison for making the intricacies of Machine Learning algorithms plain to our eyes.
+    Professor of Statistics at the University of Wisconsin-Madison for making the intricacies of Machine Learning algorithms plain to our eyes.
 You made
     DSN Bootcamp 2021 a truly amazing learning experience.
 We the finalist of DSN Bootcamp Finalist truly thank you.
 <p>